THIN LAYER CHROMATOGRAPHY

 However, it may be that the compounds don't separate out very well when you make the chromatogram.
 In that case, changing the solvent may well help - including perhaps changing the pH of the solvent.

 This is to some extent just a matter of trial and error - if one solvent or solvent mixture doesn't work very well, you try another one.
 (Or, more likely, given the level you are probably working at, someone else has already done all the hard work for you, and you just use the solvent mixture you are given and everything will work perfectly!)

 Note: You will find detailed descriptions with photographs of how to carry out thin layer chromatography archived from the Colorado University site.

 Linking to other sites is always a little bit hazardous because sites change.
-If you find that this link doesn't work, please contact me via the address on the About this site page.
+If you find that these links don't work, please contact me via the address on the About this site page.

 © Jim Clark 2007 (last modified December 2019)